Monotone additive statistics: Introduction

 \section{Introduction}

 How should a random quantity be summarized by a single number?
 In Bayesian statistics, point estimators capture an entire posterior distribution.
-In finance, risk measures quantify the risk in a distribution of returns.
+In finance, risk measures quantify the risk of a financial position.
 And in economics, certainty equivalents characterize an agent's preference for uncertain outcomes.

-We use the term {\em descriptive statistic}, or simply \textit{statistic}, to refer to a map that assigns a number to each bounded random variable \citep{bickel2012descriptiveI}.
+We use the term {\em descriptive statistic}, or simply \textit{statistic}, to refer to a map that assigns a number to each bounded random variable.
 We study statistics that are monotone with respect to first-order stochastic dominance, and additive for sums of independent random variables.
 An example of a monotone additive statistic is the expectation.
 The median is monotone but not additive, while the variance is additive, but not monotone.

 Monotonicity is a well studied property of statistics \cite[see, e.g.,][]{bickel2012descriptiveI,bickel2012descriptiveII}, and holds, for example, for certainty equivalents of monotone preferences over lotteries.
 Additivity is a stronger assumption.
 We focus on this property because of its conceptual simplicity and because it serves as a baseline assumption in many settings.
 As we argue, additivity corresponds to stationarity in the context of preferences over time lotteries (see \S\ref{sec:time}).
-In the context of choices over monetary gambles it corresponds to a form of separability across independent decision problems (see \S\ref{sec:gambles}).
+In the context of choices over monetary gambles it corresponds to invariance to background risk (\S\ref{sec:background-risk-invariance}), or to a form of separability across independent decision problems (\S\ref{sec:combined-choices}).

 Beyond the expectation, an additional example of a monotone additive statistic is the map $K_a$ that, given $a \in \R$, assigns to each random variable $X$ the value